MaastrichtU-Library/data-literacy-handbook/book/basics/metadata.md

 ::::

 Note that while some metadata may be static throughout the years, others may change.
-Metadata should be stored alongside data and kept **up to date** to live to their full potential. [link to link open data!!]
+Metadata should be stored alongside data and kept **up to date** to live to their full potential.

+[link to link open data!!]

+## Why do metadata matter?

+## Metadata Schemas/standards

+% ask Maryam about this part??